NathanPerrier/IA2-Perrier-Jazz-By-River-Digital/README.md

 ### Running the Django Application Locally

-1. Ensure you have Python 3.8 installed on your machine.
+1. Ensure you have Python 3.8 or later installed on your machine.
 You can download it from [here](https://www.python.org/downloads/).

 2. Clone the Github repository using: